pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/00_Documents_and_Pretty_URLs.md

   ![Document Path](../../img/path-url.png)

-  If there is a document, the route then uses the controller, action and view defined in the document's settings, passing them to the dispatcher along with the document itself.
+  If there is a document path matching the requested path info, the route then uses the controller, action and view defined in the document's settings, passing them to the dispatcher along with the document itself.
   See [Documents documentation](../../03_Documents/README.md) for more details for setting of Documents.

-## Pretty URL
+## Pretty URL (Custom Slugs / Clean URL)
-The Pretty URL setting overrides a documents full path within the document tree without renaming the document.
+The Pretty URL setting overrides a documents full path only for the purpose of routing.
 This is useful for when you would like to create shorter paths or friendly URLs for sharing.
 A Pretty URL does not redirect to the original URL.

-Pretty URLs can be defined in the Documents settings as shown in the screen.
+Pretty URLs can be defined in the Documents settings as shown in the screen below:

   ![Pretty URL](../../img/pretty-url.png)